-Cautions and User Notes: Moss trim lines (Figure 50) are formed when water-intolerant mosses growing on tree trunks and other upright objects are killed by prolonged inundation, forming an abrupt lower edge to the moss community at the high-water level (Carr et al. 2006).
+Cautions and User Notes: Moss trim lines (Figure 51) are formed when water-intolerant mosses growing on tree trunks and other upright objects are killed by prolonged inundation, forming an abrupt lower edge to the moss community at the high-water level (Carr et al. 2006).
 They are occasionally seen in floodplains and ponded areas throughout the region.
 Trim lines on different trees in the inundated area should indicate the same water-level elevation.
 The elevation of a trim line can be extrapolated across lower elevation areas in the vicinity.
 This indicator does not include lines caused by ice scour or abrasion, which are indicated by bark or tissue damage, and does not include trim lines in lichens which, due to slow regrowth, may reflect unusually high or infrequent flooding events.
 Certain species of aquatic mosses and liverworts are tolerant of long-duration inundation and occur on trees and other objects below the high-water level.
 Therefore, the lack of a trim line does not indicate that the site does not pond or flood.

-Figure 50.
-Moss trim line in a seasonally flooded wetland.
-The trim line (indicated by the arrow) indicates a recent high-water level.
+Figure 51.
+Moss trim lines in a seasonally flooded wetland.
+Trim lines indicate a recent high-water level.